 The First Time Manager is a combination of a pep talk, explanatory text, how-to’s, and checklists, written by an unconventional author.
-McCormick is the founder of The Research Institute for Risk Intelligence, has worked in both the private and public sectors and is also a professional skydiver.
+McCormick is the founder of The Research Institute for Risk Intelligence, has worked in both the private and public sectors.

 First, Break All The Rules: What the World’s Greatest Managers Do Differently – By Gallup with a foreword by James K. Harter

-This is not a book full of data.
-It is an examination of managers from Fortune 500 companies to small entrepreneurial enterprises, CEOs to supervisors and how they have all helped to propel their employees, and consequently their organizations to the next level.
+It examines managers and employee performance from Fortune 500 companies to small entrepreneurial enterprises, CEOs to supervisors, and how they have all helped to propel their employees, and consequently their organizations to the next level.

 The Ordinary Leader: 10 Key Insights for Building and Leading a Thriving Organization – By Randy Grieser